-In view of the above examination, it is evident that the school has sufficient funds for meeting all the budgeted expenditures for the financial year 2018-2019.
+In view of the above examination, it is evident that the school does not have sufficient funds for meeting all the budgeted expenditure for the financial year 2019-2020.

-The directions issued by the Directorate of Education vide circular no. 1978 dated 16 Apr 2010 states "All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
-A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."
-The school has sufficient funds to carry on the structure and after considering existing funds/reserves.
+The directions issued by the Directorate of Education vide circular no. 1978 dated 16 Apr existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a reserve fund which has not been utilised for years together may also be used to meet the operation of the school for the academic session 2019-2020 on the basis of existing fees structure and after considering existing funds/reserves.

-Whereas, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, certain financial irregularities that were identified (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings were also noted (appropriate instructions against which have been given in this order), the funds available with Accordingly, the fee increase proposal of the school may be rejected.
+Whereas, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, though certain financial irregularities that were identified (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings were also noted (appropriate instructions against which have been given in this order), the funds available with the school to carry out its operations for the academic session 2019-2020 are insufficient.
+Accordingly, the fee increase proposal of the school may be accepted.

-And whereas, the relevant materials were put before Director of Education for consideration and who after considering all material on record has found that the school has sufficient funds for meeting the expenses for the financial year 2018-2019.
-Therefore, Director (Education) rejects the proposal submitted by the school for enhancement of fee for the academic session 2018-2019.
+And whereas, the relevant materials were put before Director of Education for consideration and who after considering all material on record has found it appropriate to allow increase in fee by 15% with effect from April 2019.

-Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2018-2019 of Vasant Valley School (School ID-1720124), Sector-C, Vasant Kunj, New Delhihas been rejected by the Director of Education.
+Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2019-2020 of Vasant Valley School (School ID-1720124), Sector-C, Vasant Kunj, New Delhihas been accepted by the Director of Education with effect from April 2019 and the school is hereby allowed to increase fee by 15%.
 Further, the management of said school is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:

-- Not to increase any fee/charges during FY 2018-2019.
-In case, the school has already charged increased fee during FY 2018-2019, the school should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - To communicate with the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education. - 3.
-To rectify the financial and other irregularities/violations as listed above and submit the compliance report within 30 days from the date of this orderto D.D.E.(PSB). - 4.
-To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of Delhi in its Judgment of Modern School vs Union of India.
+- To increase the fees only by the prescribed percentage from the specified date.
+In respect of the arrears already charged from students during FY 2018-2019, the school should make necessary adjustments from the increased fee before collecting the same from students. - 2.
+To rectify the financial and other irregularities/violations as listed above and submit the compliance report within 30 days from the date of this order to D.D.E.(PSB). - 3.
+To ensure implementation of recommendations of 7th CPC in accordance with Directorate's order dated 25 Aug 2017. - 4.
+To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of Delhi in its Judgment of Modern School vs Union of

+India.
 Therefore, school not to include capital expenditure as a component of fee structure to be submitted by the school under section 17(3) of DSEA, 1973.